NEWSLETTER

 Encryption and Cryptography

 Cryptocurrency got its name because it uses encryption to verify transactions.
-This means advanced coding is involved in storing and transmitting cryptocurrency data between wallets and to public ledgers.
+This means developers use advanced coding to store and transmit cryptocurrency data between wallets and public ledgers.
 The aim of encryption is to provide security and safety.

 Public and Private Keys

 Every crypto transaction requires a pair of keys: a public key and a private key.
 The public key is like your email address; you can share it with others so they can send you crypto.
 The private key, on the other hand, is like your email password.
 Never share your private key with anyone.
-It’s used to sign transactions and prove ownership.
+It signs transactions and proves ownership.

 Preventing Double Spending

 Double spending is when someone tries to spend the same cryptocurrency twice.
 Blockchain technology helps prevent this by recording each transaction in a public ledger.
-Once a transaction is confirmed, it can’t be reversed or altered.
+Once a transaction confirms, it can’t be reversed or altered.
 This makes it nearly impossible to spend the same crypto twice.

 Crypto transaction monitoring is crucial for ensuring the security and integrity of the blockchain network.
 It helps in identifying and preventing fraudulent activities.